natwonglakhon/House_price_modelling/Readme.md

 - Always split your data before evaluating.
 Scoring on training data gives a misleadingly good result.
 - Fit the scaler on training data only.
 Fitting on the full dataset leaks test information into the model.
-- Data quality is very important.
+- Data quality has a real impact.
 Removing the capped $500k values gave a noticeable improvement in R2.
 - Linear regression has limits.
 When the underlying relationships are non-linear, the model will hit a ceiling no matter how well you tune it.
 - Feature engineering helps linear models but not always tree-based ones.
-Random Forest can already discover ratio-based relationships through sequential splits, so adding derived features made no difference to its R2.
+Ratio features made no difference to Random Forest, but domain-informed features like city distances did, because they carry genuinely new geographic information.
+- Residual analysis is more than a diagnostic tool.
+Plotting errors on a geographic map directly revealed where the model was struggling and motivated the city distance features.
 - Feature importance gives meaning to the model's score.
 Knowing that median income drives 43.6% of predictions is far more useful than a number alone.
 - RandomizedSearchCV is a practical alternative to GridSearchCV when the parameter space is large.
 It finds a good configuration without trying every single combination.